 California has a lot to gain when more of our residents earn a college degree.
 For every dollar the state invests in students who go to and graduate from college, it receives a net return on investment of $4.80.
 Few investments have the magnitude of such a return, higher education might just be our smartest investment.

-We will support a legislative effort to present California voters with an opportunity to ensure equal opportunity for a greater number of its residents.
+We continue to support efforts that allow for the consideration of race/ethnicity in university of admissions.
 We will also continue to release reports on the State of Higher Education in California that highlight how California’s diverse students are faring, disseminate critical data to the media and policymakers, and mobilize our broad based and bi-partisan coalition to support this effort.

 California needs significantly more students to have access to higher education so they are prepared to help grow our workforce, economy and democracy.
 Tackling the barriers to college access and completion created by Proposition 209 that have permitted racial inequities is the right thing to do for California’s economic future.
 I hope you will join us.